vincentlee1218/csa2019-20/Java-01-Introduction.md

 `{  int a=5;int b=7;int c=5+a; }`

-It is easy to understand code using identation (four spaces).
+It is easy to understand code using indentation (four spaces).
 Group them with braces, finish commands with semicolons.

 # Java Programs